lampepfl/fos2015.github.io/project5.md

 and assigned types in one pass, this one is going to be more involved, featuring two phases:

   1. During the first phase, our Hindley-Milner typechecker will recursively collect constraints on the types of expressions present in the input tree.
-  2. Afterwards in the second phase, it is going to solve these constraints, producing either the resulting type or the list of errors encountered by the solver.
+  2. Afterwards in the second phase, it is going to solve these constraints, either producing the resulting type or failing with an error.

 Below we will explain how this works in details, essentially recapping what's written in TAPL.
 The methodology that has been presented during the lecture on type reconstruction and polymorphism